KEY ESSAY WRITING SKILLS

 • It needs to come from later in the text, not earlier, so we’re going to take ours from a scene that happens a couple of chapters later.

-• The evidence sentence you write needs to be written in such a way that it flows naturally from what’s gone before.
+• The evidence sentence you write needs to be written in such a way that it flows naturally from what’s gone before, with some kind of linking phrase.

 Taking all of that in to account, here is an example of a good second evidence sentence for our paragraph.
 Notice how it meets all the requirements in the list above.